ilnytskyi/magento2-cron-runner/README.md

 ### Admin Panel

+You should see a simple management view under `System` > `Tools` > `Manage Cron Jobs`.

 ![index screenshot](/doc/ap_crons_index.png?raw=true "Admin Panel - Cron Jobs Index")

+With this panel you can:

+- See all cron jobs and their status (OK, RUNNING, DISABLED, ERROR)
+- See details about job last execution (output/errors/duration etc.)
+- See simple statistics for a job (how many times it started, failed, avarage memory use etc.)
+- Configure a cron job and:
+  - enable / disable it
+  - override its cron expresion (5 5 * * *)
+  - limit its execution time / memory
+* Force a single cron jub to be executed now.

 ![details screenshot](/doc/ap_cron_edit.png?raw=true "Admin Panel - Edit Cron Job")

 ### CLI